openactive/openactive-es-example/README.md

 This will walk through every dataset that you have configured for indexing, paging through the results from the [RPDE](https://www.openactive.io/realtime-paged-data-exchange/) feeds and submitting the data to ElasticSearch.

+The indexing uses the ElasticSearch bulk update API to make the indexing more efficient.
+It submits an entire page of data from a feed at a time.

 ### Aside: improving the harvester

 At the moment the harvesting is very simplistic: